sveltejs/kit/packages/adapter-cloudflare/README.md

 > `platform.env` is only available in the production build.
 Use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) to test it locally

+## Notes

+Functions contained in the `/functions` directory at the project's root will _not_ be included in the deployment, which is compiled to a [single `_worker.js` file](https://developers.cloudflare.com/pages/platform/functions/#advanced-mode).
+Functions should be implemented as [endpoints](https://kit.svelte.dev/docs/routing#endpoints) in your SvelteKit app.

 ## Changelog

 [The Changelog for this package is available on GitHub](https://github.com/sveltejs/kit/blob/master/packages/adapter-cloudflare/CHANGELOG.md).